yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 If you find that a game has no audio but is otherwise working, you should check your drivers, check any intermediate programs like equalisers, and check your OS settings for issues.

-Opus is a lossy open-source and royalty-free audio format used by several games.
+Opus is a lossy open-source and royalty-free (as it always should be) audio format used by several games.
 Like with the VP9 video format, its implementation on yuzu is not as simple as just playing the file.
 {{< gh-hovercard "11390" "By implementing" >}} the `OpenHardwareOpusDecoderForMultiStreamEx` and `DecodeInterleavedForMultiStream` service methods (Opus multistream support), FearlessTobi ensured games like `MLB The Show 22` are now playable.